ryssbowh/craft-themes/DEVELOPERS.md

 });
 ```

-Your block provider class must extends the `BlockProvider` class.
+Your block provider class must implements `BlockProviderInterface`.
 Blocks defined by the providers are defined in their `$_definedBlocks` attribute.

 An exception will be thrown if you register a provider which handle is already registered.